gkjohnson/three-gpu-pathtracer/src/webgpu/API.md

 ```

 Maximum number of alpha tested surfaces a ray can pass through.
 Counted separately from
-`bounces` so foliage and cutouts cannot exhaust the bounce budget.
+[WebGPUPathTracer#bounces](WebGPUPathTracer#bounces) so foliage and cutouts cannot exhaust the bounce budget.

 ### .maxSamples